snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/cli/index.md

 This command creates a minimal data product template in a new file `./data-products/my-data-product.yaml`.

-### Creating source app
+### Creating source application

 ```bash
 ./snowplow-cli dp generate --source-app my-source-app

 ```

-This command creates a minimal source app template in a new file `./data-products/source-apps/my-source-app.yaml`.
+This command creates a minimal source application template in a new file `./data-products/source-apps/my-source-app.yaml`.

-### Creating event spec
+### Creating event specification

-To create an event spec, you need to modify the existing data-product file and add an event spec object.
+To create an event specification, you need to modify the existing data-product file and add an event specification object.
 Here's a minimal example:

 ```yaml title="./data-products/test-cli.yaml"
 apiVersion: v1